Watch Hill Rhode Island Things To Do: Carousel, Beaches and Village Life

 Watch Hill is located in Westerly, Rhode Island — about 1.5 hours from Boston, 45 minutes from Providence, and 3 hours from New York City.
 Take I-95 to Exit 1 in Westerly and follow Route 1A south to Watch Hill Road.
 Parking is available at the village lot on Larkin Avenue (seasonal fee applies).

-Celebrate Watch Hill with apparel, souvenirs, gifts, and accessories inspired by the charm of Rhode Island's most beloved seaside village beach town.
+Apparel, souvenirs, gifts, and accessories inspired by the charm of Rhode Island's most beloved seaside village town.

-From East Beach and the Flying Horse Carousel to coastal keepsakes and beach-ready styles, discover collections designed to capture the spirit of Watch Hill.
+From East Beach and the Flying Horse Carousel to coastal keepsakes and beach-ready styles, discover collections designed to capture the spirit of this lovely sea side village.